-The Company acquired the Blaw-Knox assets on October 1, 2020.
+The Company acquired the Blaw-Knox paver assets on October 1, 2020.
 The success of this acquisition depends, in part, on the Company's ability to successfully grow the business and realize anticipated benefits, including any synergies.
 It may take longer than expected to realize growth in the business or realize anticipated benefits, which may be smaller than the Company expected.
 Also, there are a number of challenges and risks involved in the Company's ability to successfully integrate Blaw-Knox with its current business.
 Any of these factors could have a material adverse effect on the Company's business, financial condition, results of operations, or cash flows.

 Acquiring businesses or products that expand and/or complement the Company's operations has been an element of its business strategy.
-The Company continues to evaluate potential acquisitions that may expand and/or complement its business.
 The Company may not be able to successfully identify attractive acquisition candidates or negotiate favorable terms in the future.
 Furthermore, the Company's ability to effectively integrate any future acquisitions will depend on, among other things, the adequacy of its implementation plans, the ability of its management to oversee and operate effectively the combined operations, and the Company's ability to achieve desired operational efficiencies.
 The Company's failure to successfully integrate the operations of any business that it may acquire in the future may adversely affect our business, financial position, results of operations, or cash flows.